-This Black Baccalaureate is about honoring our youth and instilling a sense of cultural pride in those who have fulfilled this pivotal stage in their development.
-The Black Baccalaureate welcomes graduating Black students from all high schools and alternative schools in the Portland area – including students who are getting their GED.
+The Black Baccalaureate is about honoring our youth and instilling a sense of cultural pride in those who have fulfilled this pivotal stage in their development.
+The Black Baccalaureate welcomes graduating Black students from post-secondary institutions, high schools, and alternative schools in the Portland Metro area.
+We also recognize students who earned their GED.

 Honoring our youth is an important way to strengthen our communities, and reclaim the village concept by bringing us all back together in a very exciting way and saying "We're here for you, we support you, we believe in you.”